 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Send money to Yemen
+How to send money to Yemen

-The Yemeni rial is considered an exotic currency, so if you’re trying send money overseas, you may have found your bank can’t exchange your US dollars for rials.
+The Yemeni rial is considered an exotic currency, so if you’re trying send money overseas, you may have found your bank can’t exchange your Singapore dollars for rials.
 Instead of paying high fees for a transfer, consider a money transfer company that can quickly convert and send money to your loved ones in Yemen.

-Compare your options for transferring funds to Yemen.
+Compare your options for transferring funds to Yemen

 Banks versus money transfer companies or services.

 Although banks can handle a great deal of services, they usually aren’t the best option when you’re transferring money between countries.
 A money transfer company specializes in this and can offer you better exchange rates with lower fees than your bank.
 This means you’ll save money and be able to send more rial to your loved ones in Yemen.

 How do I compare money transfer companies when sending money to Yemen?

 Keep in mind these factors when comparing transfer providers: